twolfson/twolfson.com/articles/lantern-wall.md

 ![Lanterns on, room lights off](/public/images/articles/lantern-wall/IMG_20180429_215220297.jpg)

-I built each circuit by hand (needed for size of lanterns) and wrote out plenty of notes.
+I built each circuit by hand (due to size of smallest lanterns) and wrote out plenty of notes.
 For further reading, please see the GitHub repo:

 <https://github.com/twolfson/lantern-wall>